tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 65 (DuFr).md

 ## Timeline

-- **23 Nov 1748**: Arrive at [[Stormcaller Tower]] mid-afternoon, spend time planning and scouting with spells.
-Enter the storm around [[Stormcaller Tower]], chasing a possessed [[Kenzo]].
-Dodge animated storm elementals protecting the approach.
-Reach [[Hralgar]]'s dreamscape, bring [[Hralgar]] back to himself with stories.
-Fight Hraglar's storm-crazed ghost duplicate.
+- (DR:: 1748-11-23): *(evening)* Fight Hraglar's storm-crazed ghost duplicate.
 Free Hraglar from his chains, watch as he destroys the tower and the statue of his bust.
-Sit with [[Hralgar]] for the evening.
+Sit with [[Hralgar]] for the evening, talking.

 ## Narrative